 - Real estate appraisers estimate the value of property for lenders, investors, developers, courts of law, and public land use agencies.

-- Investment counselors act as special advisors to investors in both private and public sectors by analyzing market information and helping clients make real estate investment decisions.
+- Investment counselors act as special advisers to investors in both private and public sectors by analyzing market information and helping clients make real estate investment decisions.

 - Real estate brokers act as intermediaries between buyers and sellers.
 They facilitate sales and lending transactions for all types of property, and often have a specialty.